If you want to improve your learning and retentive capacity, good study habits are key, and they’re not difficult to pick up.

 Reviewing is also a means of enabling your brain to store facts and new information in your long-term memory.
 If you cram often, you tend to forget what you have learned as the information will be stored in the short-term memory.

 Some learners try to memorize all the information while studying without trying to comprehend it.
 They will find it difficult to cope when they are faced with structured questions during examinations or interviews where the application of knowledge is needed.
-Some even claimed they failed a test they prepared hard for without knowing they did not understand what they studied.

 If you study to comprehend, you will be in a better position to attempt any question on various topics presented to you.
 It becomes easier to explain a hard concept when you study to understand the concept.
+You’ll also be in a better position to learn how to debate, teach, or analyze.

 3. Employ Different Study Materials

-4. Utilize Flash Cards
+4. Utilize Flashcards

 5. Take Breaks

 Breaks are very crucial in between study sessions.
-It helps you to store and retain information in your long term memory.
+It helps you to store and retain information in your long-term memory.

 Prolonged studying can make you feel tired and put pressure on you.
 You cannot learn effectively when you are under pressure.